codingoat/firebase-wiki/readme.md

         }

 You can easily find your accounts UID by logging in and visiting the Firebase Authentication page in the Firebase console.

+**Create a 'content-directory' folder in your database root and put a dummy object in it (you can delete it later).**

+**Rewrite the page url at article.js:51.
+Without hardcoding the url the page throws a 'too many redirects' error.

+### Default configuration

+The default config points to my example database.